AliyaDav/First_shinyapp/Shinyapps/README.md

-## You can have a look at some of my project:
+## You can have a look at some of my projects:

 ### Shiny apps